Secretary of State of Azerbaijan: Establishment

 The position was created in 1991 to replace in significance the previously existent political position of a 2nd Secretary of the Azerbaijani Communist Party.
 Since the dissolution of the Party in 1991 by its last First Secretary Ayaz Mutalibov, who became Azerbaijan's first President, there was a need to appoint a second in command to manage the newly created Presidential Administration that took over from the old party apparatus.
 The first holder of the position was Academician Tofig Ismayilov.

 Rise in significance

 The significance of the position varied in time.
 Under President Heydar Aliyev in 1993 the position rose to become the second after the head of state.
 Tadeusz Swietochowski wrote, '...Clearly, the number two person in Azerbaijan is Lala Shevket-Hajiyeva, whose title is State Secretary - which does not mean a foreign minister...'

 In 1992, the State Secretary was part of the State Defense Committee of the Republic of Azerbaijan and the State Council, which was administered by the Secretary.

 Fall out of use

 In January 1994, the last holder of the position, Lala Shevket wrote a resignation letter as a protest against corruption in the government.
-After her resignation the position was formally by presidential decree.
+After her resignation the position was formally dissolved by presidential decree.